blackgrape2025/peterdavanzo-site/content/about.md

 "All you have to do is write one true sentence.
 Write the truest sentence that you know."

 I try my best to write like him.
-One day, I hope to succeed.

-The [Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.
+The [Library](https://peterdavanzo.com/library/) is where I keep books I like to return to.

 The [Now](https://peterdavanzo.com/now/) page is what I'm currently thinking about.